-Professor Sir Adrian Hill KBE FMedSci FRCP FRS (1979 Magdalen College), CoDirector of the Oxford Martin Programme on Vaccines, received an honorary knighthood for services to Science and Public Health in the 2021 Queen's Birthday Honours list.
+Professor Sir Adrian Hill KBE FMedSci FRCP FRS (1979 Magdalen College), Co-Director of the Oxford Martin Programme on Vaccines, received an honorary knighthood for services to Science and Public Health in the 2021 Queen's Birthday Honours list.
 In May 2021, he was also elected a Fellow at Magdalen, the Lakshmi Mittal and Family Professor of Vaccinology, and founder and Director of the largest academic vaccine centre in the world, the Jenner Institute at the University of Oxford.
 The Royal Society is a Fellowship of many of the world's most eminent scientists and is the oldest scientific academy in continuous existence.

-Dame Sarah Gilbert awarded Damehood and RSA Albert Medal Dame Sarah Gilbert DBE was awarded a damehood for services to Science and Public Health in the 2021 Queen's Birthday Honours list.
-Dame Gilbert has also been awarded the Royal Society for Arts, Manufactures and Commerce' (RSA) Albert Medal for her work on the Oxford vaccine.
-The lead researcher on the Oxford vaccine team, Dame Gilbert is Professor of Vaccinology in the Nuffield Department of Medicine at the University of Oxford.
-She is the Oxford Project Leader for ChAdOx1 nCoV-19, a vaccine against the novel coronavirus.
-SARSCoV-2, with approval for use in many countries around the world.
+Dame Sarah Gilbert awarded Damehood and RSA Albert Medal Dame Sarah Gilbert DBE awarded Dame Commander of the Most Excellent Order of the British Empire (DBE) for services to Science and Public Health in the 2021 Oueen's Birthday Honours list.
+Dame Sarah has also been awarded the Royal Society for Arts, Manufactures and Commerce' (RSA) Albert Medal for her work on the Oxford vaccine.
+The lead researcher on the Oxford vaccine team.
+Dame Sarah is Professor of Vaccinology in the Nuffield Department of Medicine at the University of Oxford.
+She is the Oxford Project Leader for ChAdOx1 nCoV-19, a vaccine against the novel coronavirus, SARSCoV-2, with approval for use in many countries around the world.
 The RSA Albert Medal is awarded annually to recognise the creativity and innovation of individuals and organisations working to resolve the challenges of our time.
-Dame Gilbert receives the 2021 honour for her services to collaborative innovation for the global common good.
+Dame Sarah receives the 2021 honour for her services to collaborative innovation for the global common good.
 She is the 156th recipient of the medal, which was instituted in 1864 as a memorial to Prince Albert, former President of the Society.
 Previous recipients range from scientists to artists to social campaigners: they include Alexander Graham Bell in 1902 for the invention of the telephone; Marie Curie in 1910 for the discovery of radium; Stephen Hawking in 1999 for improving public awareness of physics; and Tim Berners-Lee in 2002 for the creation of the World Wide Web.
 We are proud of the Oxford medical community who received recognition in the 2021 New Year Honours list and 2021 Birthday Honours list.
 Congratulations to them all.